grafana/django-saml2-auth/README.rst

     # cd django-saml2-auth
     # python setup.py install

-xmlsec is also required by pysaml2:
+``xmlsec`` is also required by ``pysaml2``, so it must be installed:

 .. code-block:: bash

+    // RPM-based distributions
     # yum install xmlsec1
-    // or
+    // DEB-based distributions
     # apt-get install xmlsec1
-    // Mac
+    // macOS
     # brew install xmlsec1

+`Windows binaries <https://www.zlatkovic.com/projects/libxml/index.html>`_ are also available.

 What does this plugin do?
 =========================

-This plugin takes over Django's login page and redirect the user to a SAML2 SSO authentication service.
-Once the user is logged in and redirected back, the plugin will check if the user is already in the system.
-If not, the user will be created using Django's default UserModel, otherwise the user will be redirected to their last visited page.
+This plugin can act as a SAML authentication system for Django that supports IdP and SP-initiated SSO.

+- For IdP-initiated SSO, the user should log in to their IdP platform (e.g. Okta), and click on the application that authorizes and redirects the user to the SP (your platform).
+- For SP-initiated SSO, the user should first exist on your platform (either log in using method 1 or else) and then it can be configured to be redirected to the correct application on the IdP platform.

+For IdP-initiated SSO, the user will be created if it doesn't exist, but for SP-initiated SSO, the user should exist in your platform for the code to detect and redirect them to the correct application on the IdP platform.

 How to use?
 ===========

 #.
-Import the views module in your root urls.py
+Once you have the library installed or in your ``requirements.txt``, import the views module in your root ``urls.py``:

     .. code-block:: python

         import django_saml2_auth.views

 #.
-Override the default login page in the root urls.py file, by adding these
-   lines **BEFORE** any ``urlpatterns``:
+Override the default login page in the root ``urls.py`` file, by adding these lines **BEFORE** any ``urlpatterns``:

     .. code-block:: python

         # These are the SAML2 related URLs.
 You can change "^saml2_auth/" regex to
-        # any path you want, like "^sso_auth/", "^sso_login/", etc. (required)
+        # any path you want, like "^sso/", "^sso_auth/", "^sso_login/", etc. (required)
-        url(r'^saml2_auth/', include('django_saml2_auth.urls')),
+        url(r'^sso/', include('django_saml2_auth.urls')),

         # The following line will replace the default user login with SAML2 (optional)
         # If you want to specific the after-login-redirect-URL, use parameter "?next=/the/path/you/want"